ysergeyru/go-task-foxg/README.md

 Run instance of PostgreSQL and create db named 'service_data'.

-Fill credentials for db user in file ./config/development/config.yaml
+Fill credentials for db user in file ./cmd/service/env.sh

-Run 'prepare_db_test_data.sh' to generate test data.
+Run ./prepare_db_test_data.sh to generate test data.

 Be patient, generating of more than 10 million records in 'conn_log' table can take some time.

 Now you can run project by ./rundev.sh script

-And benchmark test with ./run_test_bench.sh
+Run benchmark test with ./run_test_bench.sh

-Postman tests are here ./postman/
+Postman tests collection is here ./postman/REST Service.postman_collection.json